Dremel Stylo+ vs Flex Shaft vs Lite vs 3000: Comparison

 A standalone flex shaft attachment for compatible Dremel rotary tools – you can check compatibility on the flex shaft attachment product description

-Can be used for a range of light tasks that require precision or detail
+Can be used for a range of light tasks that require precision, detail, or manoeuvrability, such as engraving, carving, polishing, and so on

 Has a 36 inch flexible cable (has a 5 inch bend radius)